 4. Car Show

 The Quaker Day Car Show provides an opportunity to see beautiful vintage cars up close and personal.
-Ticket proceeds also benefit the HandiCapable Camp, an outdoor camp for people with physical, mental and emotional challenges.
+It is $15 to display your ride in the car show and those proceeds will benefit the HandiCapable Camp, an outdoor camp for people with physical, mental and emotional challenges.

-In fact, proceeds from the festival in general go toward many local groups such as Family Promise, St. Mark's Food Pantry and other Quaker missions.
+In fact, proceeds from the festival, in general, go toward many local groups and charities such as Family Promise, St. Mark's Food Pantry and other Quaker missions.

 An event boasting good food and good people while benefiting good causes is something I think we can all get behind.
 Hope to see you there!